 Notification of Completion

 When the contractor determines that all construction work on the project has been completed, the contractor shall so notify the City in writing.
-The City shall make an inspection of the project and project records within fifteen (15) days of receiving said notice. /f, at such inspection, all construction provided for and ordered under the contract is complete and satisfactory to the City, and all certifications, bills, forms, and documents have been submitted properly, such inspection shall constitute the final inspection.
+The City shall make an inspection of the project and project records within fifteen (15) days of receiving said notice.
+If, at such inspection, all construction provided for and ordered under the contract is complete and satisfactory to the City, and all certifications, bills, forms, and documents have been submitted properly, such inspection shall constitute the final inspection.

 Instructions to Complete the Work